apivideo/Next.js_Starters-/README.md

 We are going to be using husky to perform the following whenever a git commit is made:

--   Check there are no Prettier no errors on our code.
+-   Check there are no Prettier errors on our code.
--   Check there are no ESLint no errors on our code.
+-   Check there are no ESLint errors on our code.
 -   Check there are no errors compiling our code from TypeScript.
 -   Check we can build our project using next build